-Learn more about lennox furnace repair here.
+Learn more about furnace repair near me here.
 There can be a multitude of reasons that your Furnace is blowing cold air.

 What follows are five of the most common reasons a furnace may blow cold air.